ScottLogic/practitioners-guides/_pages/RemoteWorkshopReadiness.md

 makes workshops ... work.

 For better, or for worse, remote workshops are here to stay, and it is our job to try and make them effective.
-In this guide we'll cover the challenges we've found and provide practical solutions that will hopefully put you on the right path.
+In this playbook we'll cover the challenges we've found and provide practical solutions that will hopefully put you on the right path.

-## This Guide
+## This Playbook

-This guide has been split into three different sections, 'Before the workshop', 'During the workshop' and 'After the workshop' as there are distinct activities related to each of these your workshop timeline.
+This Playbook has been split into three different sections, 'Before the workshop', 'During the workshop' and 'After the workshop' as there are distinct activities related to each of these your workshop timeline.
 The intention is that this guide can be used as and when you need it rather